carriekuhlman/donation_site_project/README.md

 #### Database

 The app is built on a PostgreSQL database using 5 tables: Users, Donors, Orgs, Locations, and Items.
 Each registered account will have a record in the Users table, and either a record in the Donors or Orgs table.
-The user_id exists as a foreign key in both
+A unique user_id exists as a foreign key in either the Donors or Orgs table, depending on account type.
+The Locations table references an org_id from the Orgs table as a foreign key.
+The Items table references a location_id from the Locations table as a foreign key.

 ![alt text](https://github.com/carriekuhlman/donation_site_project/blob/main/static/img/data_model.png "Donation Helper Data Model")